 Before opening La Forêt, Wendy trained at Le Cordon Bleu Paris and honed her craft at some of the industry’s top establishments including Patrick Roger in France and, most recently, The French Laundry in Yountville, California.
 In 2005, Wendy received the prestigious Julia Child Endowment Fund Scholarship from the International Association of Culinary Professionals.
 Her program included study at the École Lenôtre and traveling for several months throughout France visiting prominent chocolatiers.

 La Forêt has been featured in many publications, newspapers and blogs including Food & Wine, Martha Stewart Living, Brides Magazine, The San Franisco Chronicle, Edible Marin & Wine Country, Eater SF and AFAR.

 In a previous life, Wendy earned a B.A. summa cum laude in Film Studies from the University of Minnesota and a M.A. in Communications from the University of Iowa with a focus on European cinema.
-She has recently returned to academia as part of the faculty at The Culinary Institute of America in St. Helena, California.
+She has recently returned to academia as part of the faculty at The Culinary Institute of America in St. Helena, California from 2016 to 2019.

 What's in a name?